tjguk/networkzero/docs/design-questions.rst

 * Why not use [some zeroconf implementation]?

   This is somewhat the converse of the ZeroMQ question above.
-And the answer is similar: there's nothing which precludes the use of using a zeroconf solution on a given platform.
+And the answer is similar, *mutatis mutandis*: there's nothing which precludes the use of using a zeroconf solution on a given platform.
 But cross-platform support is spotty, and it's more geared towards, eg, printer discovery and machine discovery.
   What we're after is a little more ad hoc and transient.